How to Measure Humidity

 Analog hygrometers use a moisture-sensitive material that is attached to a coil spring.
 The spring controls a needle on an easy-to-read circular dial.
 Analog hygrometers are often part of a durable, weather-resistant device that also includes a thermometer.

 The advantages of analog hygrometers are that they are generally inexpensive and simple to use.
 When combined with a thermometer, they provide useful information about the weather or indoor conditions at a glance.
 Analog thermometer-hygrometer combinations come in different sizes, shapes, and finishes to complement your decor.
-Sometimes analog hygrometers are combined with an attractive clock or a classic weather station that displays temperature, barometric pressure, and relative humidity.
-The hygrometer dial may also indicate optimal and problematic humidity levels.
+Sometimes analog hygrometers are combined with an classic weather station that displays the temperature, barometric pressure, and relative humidity.
+The hygrometer dial may also indicate optimal and problematic humidity levels. or a

 Analog hygrometers are not as accurate as digital devices.
 They generally measure to within ±10% accuracy.
 They also are slow to reflect abrupt changes in humidity, sometimes taking up to an hour to reach an accurate reading.
 While AcuRite hygrometers are individually hand-calibrated and typically should require no further adjustment, should you need to recalibrate your analog hygrometer, it is important to follow the included instructions carefully.